15 budget-friendly pantry items that make healthy eating easier

 12. Frozen vegetables

 Okay, technically these go in the freezer, not the pantry.
 But they’re still a long-lasting staple.
-Frozen veggies are picked at peak ripeness and frozen right away.
+They are usually picked at peak ripeness and frozen right away.
 That means they have all the nutrition of fresh, but they can last for months.

 13. Dried herbs and spices